grafana/k8s-monitoring-helm/CONTRIBUTING.md

 If your chart is dependent on external charts, you can update the dependencies by:

 1. Set the dependency's version in Chart.yaml.
-2. Update the Chart.lock file by running `make -C charts/&lt;the chart you are modifying&gt; build`.
+2. Update the Chart.lock file by running `make -C charts/<the chart you are modifying> build`.

 ### Updating feature dependencies